Weed abatement Inspections

 Seasonal Weed Abatement Program

 Fire inspectors conduct property inspections for weeds and rubbish that presents, or potentially presents, a fire hazard each Spring and Fall.
+For guidelines, please reference FAQs information sheet.

 - $300 Non-Compliance Penalty per parcel (APN)